 Navjyot made an excellent case for using Twitter as a researcher and gave lots of practical tips on how to use it effectively.
 For starters, she encouraged the audience to get on the platform and start an account.
 The main argument for using Twitter is the ‘short and sweet’ messaging, that allows people to get their message across in concise ways.

-Moreover, she encouraged the used of hashtags and tagging of relevant people to maximise the reach of the tweets and getting as much engagement as possible.
-She also highlighted how important it is to follow relevant people for one’s field and staying consistent with the messages and branding.
+Moreover, she encouraged the use of hashtags and tagging of relevant people to maximise the reach of the tweets and get as much engagement as possible.
+She also highlighted how important it is to follow relevant people for one’s field and stay consistent with the messages and branding.

 In line with Navjot’s arguments, According to the UCL Institute of Education, here are six reasons to use Twitter as a researcher:

-– Publicise and share your research findings.
-You may have presented these at a conference written about in a journal or on your blog or spoken about at your institution; and
+- Publicise and share your research findings.
+You may have presented these at a conference written about in a journal or on your blog or spoken about at your institution.

 - Promote yourself – Twitter can be used to find research posts & projects you can work on and collaborate on with other like-minded individuals.”